wildboar-foundation/wildboar/README.md

 [SciKit-Learn](http://scikit-learn.org) and [Numpy](http://numpy.org)
 distributed under the GNU General Public License Version 3.

-It is currently maintained by Isak Karlsson
+It is currently maintained by Isak Samsten

 ## Installation